A stochastic target approach to Ricci flow on surfaces: Time-dependent a priori bounds for Ricci flow

 In the case when $\alpha$ and $\beta$ are not zero, we see much different behavior for the cases of the three different curvatures.
 For $r=-1$, the bounds improve as $t$ increases, which we will see makes this the easiest case to deal with.
 For $r=0$, the bounds are constant.
 Finally, for $r=1$, the bounds get worse as $t$ increases, and the lower bound even ceases to exist in finite time.
 This corresponds to the well-known observation that the case of the sphere (or projective space) is the hardest case to handle for Ricci flow on compact surfaces.

-\begin{remark} It's worth point out that the above argument from Theorem~\ref{THM:AprioriBounds} is overkill in the $r=0$ case, since then the result follows directly from the fact that $p_{\tau}$ is a martingale and martingales have constant expectation. \end{remark}
+\begin{remark} It is worth pointing out that the above argument from Theorem~\ref{teoAprioriBounds} is overkill in the $r=0$ case, since then the result follows directly from the fact that $p_{\tau}$ is a martingale and martingales have constant expectation. \end{remark}

-We finish this discussion with the following useful Corollary which plays an important role later on. \begin{Cor} For the case of $r=-1$, or equivalently, the case $\chi(M)<0$, the solution $\bar{p}_{t}$ of the normalized Ricci flow converges to $0$ uniformly in the $C^{0}$-norm exponentially fast as $t\to\infty$. \end{Cor}
+We finish this discussion with the following useful corollary which plays an important role later on.

+\begin{Cor} For the case of $r=-1$, or equivalently, the case $\chi(M)<0$, the solution $\bar{p}_{t}$ of the normalized Ricci flow converges to $0$ uniformly in the \mbox{$C^{0}$-}norm exponentially fast as $t\to\infty$. \end{Cor}

 The same arguments work in the case of unnormalized Ricci flow.
 We record this here as follows.